-Born in Tajikistan of Ukrainian ethnicity while under the Soviet Union, he represented the Soviet Union twice.
-He won the Olympic Gold medal in 1988.
-He played with Pamir Dushanbe and FC Dnipro in the Soviet Union.
+Born in Tajikistan of Ukrainian ethnicity while under the Soviet Union, Oleksiy Cherednyk represented the senior national team of the Soviet Union twice in 1989.
+He made his debut against Bulgaria in 1989.
+He also won the Olympic Gold medal in 1988.
+At the club level, he played with Pamir Dushanbe and FC Dnipro in the Soviet Union, winning a Soviet league title in 1988.
 From 1990-1993, he played with Southampton in England.
 He returned to play in Ukraine in 1994 at the end of his career.

 Between 1990-1992, he played for the Pamir Dushanbe, completing in the last two championships of the USSR (1990, 1991) and then in the championship of Tajikistan.
 In the summer of 1992, he moved Austrian Rapid Wien club in Austria, where he played until 1997.
 He also played with "Hertha Berlin and Bochum.
 Internationally, he capped at senior level by CIS four times.
 He later also played for both Russia and Tajikistan.

 He is the son of Gennadi Denisov.
 In 2007-2013 he played for Dnipro Dnipropetrovsk in Ukrainian Premier League.
 In 2013, he joined Lokomotiv Moscow, where he is still playing at the time of writing.
 He was the Uzbekistan Player of the Year in 2013.
 He was voted Best left-back of Russian Football Premier League in 2014.
 He is capped 73 times for Uzbekistan.